CHETHAN-CS/KISAANmithra-A-chatbot-for-farmers/README.md

 This is a chatbot developed by students of RVCE using ML and NLP.

-Just install App.exe file to enjoy our chatbot

 ###################################################

 To run the code: download full zip file and extract all files